venkatkoushik22/Secure-Local-RAG-Private-Document-Intelligence-Platform/README.md

-# 🌟RAG using Llama3, Langchain and ChromaDB💎
+# RAG using Llama3, Langchain and ChromaDB
 RAG using Llama3, Langchain and ChromaDB

 ## Objective 🎯